D3SOX/Purple-Dark-Glass/README.md

 <div align="center" justify="center">

-<h2> ❄️ Nordic Glass ❄️ </h2>
+<h2> 🔮 Purple Dark Glass 🔮 </h2>

-A Discord Nord Theme with Transparency in mind!
+A Discord theme inspired by the colors from the ZorinOS purple dark theme with transparency in mind!

 <img src="assets/screenshot.png">